jurrehageman/crash_course/short/calibration_curve_copper.md

 1. Use a beaker of 200 ml and a graduated cylinder of 100 ml.
 2. Weigh 5 gram $CuSO_4$ using a weighing paper.
 3. Add approximately 25 ml of demi water in the beaker and add $CuSO_4$.
-4. When dissoved, add the $CuSO_4$ in the graduated cylinder and add demi water up to 50 ml.
+4. When dissolved, add the $CuSO_4$ in the graduated cylinder and add demi water up to 50 ml.
 5. Add the stock solution back in the beaker.
 6. Calculate the concentration of the stock solution.
-7. Take 12 test tubes and lable them: 100, 75, 50, 25, 12.5 en 6.25 mg/ml (use duplicates, hence 12 tubes).
+7. Take 12 test tubes (Eppendorf cups) and label them: 100, 75, 50, 25, 12.5 and 6.25 mg/ml (use duplicates, hence 12 tubes).
 8. Pipet the calibration curve according to table 1.
 Calculate the missing values.
 Use a total volume of 1 ml.
 Pipet in duplicates!

 |Concentration (mg/ml)|Volume stock (µl)|Volume water (µl)|